Back To: Business Communication

 - Formal Presentations – Allow time and planning.
 Ex.
-Presentation during scheduled meeting.
+Presentation during a scheduled meeting.

 - Informal Presentations (Oral Briefings) – Less formal presentations that entails a short update on a current project.
 Ex.
 Update requested during a meeting with little or no notices.
 Ex.
-Informal update in boss’ office.
+Informal update in the boss’s office.

 Identify Your Purpose